ShiegeChan/SensEdu/docs/index.md

 SensEdu includes:
 {:.mb-1 .mt-3}
 * MEMS microphones
+* Ultrasonic Transducers
 * Barometric Air Pressure Sensor
-* Ultrasonic Transducers

 You can find detailed information about each component in the [PCB Chapter]({% link PCB/index.md %}).
 With these components, you can build a variety of projects, such as:
-* Ultrasonic Distance Measurements
-* Chirp Signal Generation
-* FMCW Radars
+* Pulse-Echo and FMCW ultrasonic ranging
+* Doppler Velocimeter
-* Frequency Shift Keying (FSK) communication between multiple boards
+* FSK ultrasonic communication
+* EMG signal controls
-* Weather Stations
+* Weather Station

 ## Project Structure
 {: .fw-500}